puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 Inlined metadata is part of a `FileMetadata` object in the catalog that's divided into two new catalog sections: `metadata` for metadata associated with individual files, and `recursive_metadata` for metadata associated with many files.
 To use the appropriate version of the file content for the catalog, [Puppet Server][] also adds a `code_id` parameter to the catalog.
 The value of `code_id` is a unique string, such as the hash of a git or r10k commit, that corresponds to the version of all files in an environment at the time when the catalog was compiled.

 When applying a file resource from a static catalog, an agent first checks the catalog for that file's metadata.
 If it finds some, Puppet uses the metadata to call the [`static_file_content`][] API endpoint on the Puppet master and retrieve the `code_content`.
-If the catalog doesn't contain metadata for the resource, Puppet does what it's always done: generate the metadata itself, then request the resource's file from the master in the file's current state.
+If the catalog doesn't contain metadata for the resource, Puppet does what it's always done: request the file resource's metadata, then request the resource's file from the master in its current state.

 ### Configuring `code_id` and the `static_file_content` endpoint